Yousefibrahim1/cybersecurity-homelab/README.md

 ## 🧠 About This Project
 This homelab is part of my self-directed learning in cybersecurity while studying at Marist University.
 I'm actively expanding the setup and documenting my process as I go.
 Always open to feedback or ideas — feel free to reach out!

----

-## 📜 License
-MIT — feel free to fork, adapt, or build upon it ✌️